Pyroan/Unilang/README.md

 ---
-¹ A valid code point is defined as any number between 0x0 and 0x10ffff, excluding Private Use Areas and Noncharacters as defined in the Unicode standard.
+¹ A valid code point is defined as any number between 0x0 and 0x10ffff, excluding those which fall within Private Use Areas and Noncharacters as defined in the Unicode standard.